ksajm/pepero/README.md

 In ll, 111 would be saved and 111 would be printed.

 # Input
 l has the value of the input.
-Therefore, you do not need to and should not declare l as a variable. l is only a natural number.
+Therefore, you do not need to and should not declare l as a variable.
+The initial value of l is always a natural number.
 Bolow code prints the input.
 ```
 _l
 ```